Metrizing Fairness: Introduction

 This paper is structured as follows.
-Section~\ref{sec:group-fairness} introduces statistical parity, whereas Section~\ref{sec:ipms} formalizes the connections between unfairness measures and IPMs.
+Section~\ref{sec:group-fairness} reviews and unifies various group fairness criteria, whereas Section~\ref{sec:ipms} formalizes the connections between unfairness measures and IPMs.
 Section~\ref{sec:num_fair_learning} then addresses the numerical solution of learning problems with unfairness penalties, and Section~\ref{sec:numerical} reports on numerical results.
 Finally, Section~\ref{sec:conclusion} concludes.
-Proofs and expository examples are relegated to the appendix.
+Proofs and additional background material are relegated to the appendix.

 \paragraph{\textbf{Notation.}} All random vectors are defined on a probability space~$(\Omega, \mc F, \PP)$, and the expectation with respect to~$\PP$ is denoted by~$\EE[\cdot]$.
 Random vectors are denoted by capital letters ({\em e.g., $X$}), and their realizations are denoted by the corresponding lower-case letters ({\em e.g., $x$}).
 The cumulative distribution function (CDF) of a random vector~$X\in\R$ is denoted by~$F_X$ and satisfies~$F_X(x)=\PP[X\leq x]$ for all~$x\in\R$.
-Similarly, the probability distribution of~$X$ is denoted by~$\PP_X$ and satisfies~$\PP_X[B]=\PP[X\in B]$ for all Borel sets~$B\subseteq\R^d$.
+Similarly, the probability distribution of~$X$ is denoted by~$\PP_X$ and satisfies~$\PP_X[\mc B]=\PP[X\in \mc B]$ for all Borel sets~$\mc B\subseteq\R^d$.
 We write $X\perp Y$ to indicate that the random vectors~$X$ and~$Y$ are independent under~$\PP$.
 For any Borel sets~$\mc X\subseteq \R^{d_\mc X}$ and~$\mc Y\subseteq \R^{d_\mc Y}$ we denote by~$\mc L(\mc X, \mc Y)$ the space of all Borel-measurable functions from~$\mc X$ to~$\mc Y$.
 Given a norm~$\|\cdot\|$ on~$\R^d$, the Lipschitz modulus of~$f:\R^d \to \R$ is defined as $\lip(f) = \sup_{x, x' \in\R^d} \{|f(x)- f(x')| / \|x-x'\| : x \neq x'\}$.
 The indicator function~$\mathbbm 1_\mc S$ of a logical statement~$\mc S$ evaluates to~$1$ if~$\mc S$ is true and to~$0$ otherwise.